How to use Abbott's Freestyle Libre Pro

 Look up where your phone's NFC is located and hold that area against or close to the sensor.
 Ensure NFC and Glimp are turned on.
 Hold for a few seconds (or little longer if it's the first time) and you should hear two beeps or vibrations and be able to see the updated BG like I did in the video below!

 Here is a crowd sourced list of Glimp compatible phones.
 Do let us know if you have a compatible phone and it does not feature on our list yet, we will add it.
-It is advisable to test before you decide to buy a phone.
+It is advisable to physically test with a sensor before you buy a phone.
 Check if your phone is on the compatible list here.

 One of the things that a glucometer does not do is give you arrows or trends of whether sugars are going up, down or are stable.
 It just gives you a number.
 I cannot imagine not having the benefit of looking at my arrows now that I'm used to seeing it all the time, it's very empowering.